Lunch and Dinner

 • 1-2 tbsp some slivered almonds

-• Salt & pepper to taste
+• Salt and pepper to taste

 INSTRUCTIONS

-• Preheat the oven on 180C.
+• Preheat oven to 180C.

 • Take a bowl for the dried tomatoes, add the balsamic vinegar and cover the tomatoes with hot water to soften for 10-15 minutes.